Reviews You Can Rely On

 Credit: Aaron Rice

 The same is true of the Smithey No. 10; we couldn't keep a seasoning on this pan no matter how carefully we cooked or cleaned, using only a wooden spoon and a regular sponge.
-The rough finish of the traditional cast iron pans seems to offer better purchase for seasoning to build on over time.
+The rough finish of the traditional cast iron pans seems to offer a better purchase for seasoning to build on over time.

 cast iron skillet - a well-seasoned cast iron pan should be hydro-phobic (literally...